-Bond beam means a horizontally reinforced concrete or masonry member forming part of the masonry.
+Bond beam means a reinforced concrete or masonry member which acts as a lintel or stiffening beam to the masonry.

 Cavity means a void between 2 leaves of masonry, or in masonry veneer construction, a void between a leaf of masonry and the supporting frame.